jameskolean/gatsby-jameskolean-tech/_data/post/2021-01-16-learn-react-native.md

 # Add a Map

-Maps in iOS has a simple setup so let's try that.
+Maps in iOS are easier to setup so let's try that.

 ```shell
 yarn add react-native-maps
 ```

-Now create a Map screen
+Create a Map screen

 > /src/screens/map-screen.js